dart-archive/www.dartlang.org/src/site/_includes/language-tour/classes/index.markdown

 class Point {
   num x, y;

-  // syntactic sugar for this.x = x and this.y = y
+  // Syntactic sugar for this.x = x and this.y = y
   Point(this.x, this.y);
 }
 {% endpc %}